Born from Seemingly Insignificant Seeds

 When Forests Turn to Chaos

-On golden afternoons on California's Central Coast, marmalade orange butterflies would flit through the air and fill the skies like candy to the eyes!
+During golden afternoons on California's Central Coast, marmalade orange butterflies would flit through the air and fill the skies like candy to the eyes!
 Now, the idyllic world I grew up in no longer exists, and the monarchs, too, are declining in a precipitous dip.

-As years passed and urbanization crept in, coyote odes to moonlight, frog songs under rainfall, and the migratory dance of
+As years passed and urbanization crept in, coyote odes to moonlight, frog songs under rainfall, and the migratory dance of wings dwindled.

 Akin to indigenous perspectives, I now view my rural knowledge as a way of helping others cultivate a more harmonious human-Earth relationship in light of the global ecological crisis.

 I play with paint, recording my insights in the form of surrealism.
-My creations depict nature as sentient instead of objects of manipulation, inviting viewers to look closely through
+My creations depict nature as sentient instead of objects of manipulation, inviting viewers to look closely through child-like eyes.

 Ultimately, I forgive the people who cut down the trees because they know not what they do.
-While the sweet symphony of life whispers today in a ghostly echo of its former glory, I'm so glad more people are tuning in.
+While the sweet symphony of life whispers today in a ghostly echo of its former glory, I'm so glad that more people are tuning in.